Documents You Need to Bring to Your UK Driving Test

 Forgetting your provisional licence is one of the most common reasons UK driving tests are cancelled on the day, and you will lose the full fee.
 The list of what to bring is short, but it is strict.

-#The mandatory document
+The mandatory document

-#What about the paper counterpart?
+What about the paper counterpart?

-#Theory test pass letter
+Theory test pass letter

 Technically not required because the booking system already verifies your theory pass.
 In practice, bring it anyway: if there is any database glitch on the day, having the original letter avoids a wasted journey.
+The theory pass certificate also confirms the two-year validity period, which is useful if there is any question about whether your certificate is still valid at the time of the practical.
+The theory test to practical timing guide explains the two-year rule in detail.

-#Glasses or contact lenses
+Glasses or contact lenses

 If you need them to read a number plate at 20 metres, bring them.
 The examiner does the eyesight check immediately outside the test centre, and failing it ends the test.
+If you wear glasses for the test, the requirement is recorded on your licence and you must wear them whenever you drive afterwards.
+The eyesight check guide covers the exact distance requirements and what happens if you fail.

-#What you do not need to bring
+What you do not need to bring

 - Passport or any other photo ID (not accepted as a substitute for the licence)